Error dialog pop up in RC3 when closing the ImageJ window after workflow execution.

 module.
 Alternatively, the code of ImageJ could be changed to handle saving

 preferences differently, but this would cause maintenance issues.

-#15 Updated by Sean Riddle about 9 years ago
+#15 Updated by Sean Riddle over 9 years ago

 Fixed in r25200-1 in trunk.
 Now ImageJ configuration is stored in the persistent configuration for the common module.
 This is accomplished through a modified ij.jar file (which is committed, as well as a script to recreate it (in common/resources/scripts), and a module initializer added to core (Due to the module hierarchy, common cannot have a module initializer).